Roundwood

-Roundwood, historically known as Tóchar (an Tóchar /ga/, meaning 'the causeway'), is a village in County Wicklow, Ireland.
+Roundwood, historically known as Togher (an Tóchar /ga/, 'the causeway'), is a village in County Wicklow, Ireland.
 As of the 2022 census, Roundwood had a population of 907 people.

 Geography

 Roundwood is located where the R755 road joins the R764 and R765.
 The R755 is part of the main route from Dublin to Glendalough in the Wicklow Mountains.
 At 238 metres above sea level, Roundwood is one of the highest villages in Ireland.
 The Vartry Reservoir (reservoir lakes built in the 1860s) is close by.